For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 However, it can make it a bit harder to work out how much you'll pay back each month

-Your undergraduate Student Loan is treated as a completely separate loan with different repayment conditions.
+Your undergraduate Student Loan is treated as a separate loan with different repayment conditions.
 On Plan 2, for example, you pay back 9% of anything you earn over £27,295.

 Your Postgraduate Master's Loan is merged with your Postgraduate Doctoral Loan, meaning you'll make a combined repayment of 6% for both.